2 Reasons to Buy the iPhone SE & 3 Reasons to Wait

 Apple's iPhone 5s got iOS 12, but it won't get iOS 13.
 That means you'll miss out on features like Dark Mode as well as a regular stream of bug fixes and patches from Apple.

 The arrival of iOS 13 means the iPhone SE will get at least one more year of software support (bug fixes, new features including new emojis, security patches).
+It's unclear if it will get iOS 14.

 So if you're looking to get a ton of mileage out of your next phone, the iPhone SE is the way to go.
 It has a better combination of hardware and software.